About three years ago, I wrote about a fairly new technology for generating electricity from the waste we flush down the toilet, microbial fuel cells.

 Matthew Silver, Cambrian’s founder and CEO, explains the system beginning at approximately the 20th minute of the following video of a webinar devoted to potential solutions to the drought in California.

 Israel-based Emefcy, founded in 2008, has more recently started to develop a microbial fuel cell product.
-Presumably when it is ready to launch a pilot program, it will appeal to a different market than Cambrian.
-It envisions working with agricultural and municipal sources of wastewater
+Presumably, when it is ready to launch a pilot program, it will appeal to a different market than Cambrian.
+It envisions working with agricultural and municipal sources of wastewater.
+[In 2017, Emefcy merged with RWF Water Solutions to form Fluence.]

 It launched a full-scale demonstration modular wastewater treatment plant in September 2014 based on a different technology, the membrane aerated biofilm reactor, which is smaller and quieter than standard wastewater treatment facilities and produces no offensive odor.

-Arbsource, founded in 2011 in Arizona, specializes in wastewater treatment solutions for the food and beverage industry, which uses more fresh water than all of the households in the world combined.
-[Link no longer active as of 2/16/16]
+Arbsource, founded in 2011 in Arizona, specializes in wastewater treatment solutions for the food and beverage industry, which uses more freshwater than all of the households in the world combined.
+Its intellectual property was acquired by MicrOrganics in 2016.

 The company is working with a second generation of test modules.
 It estimates that a medium-sized unit will occupy only the space of a 20-foot shipping container.

-A 2013 article in CleanTechnica describes what it calls the next generation of microbial fuel cells designed by Pilus Energy [Link no longer active as of 2/16/16].
+A 2013 article in CleanTechnica describes what it calls the next generation of microbial fuel cells designed by Pilus Energy [Link to the company no longer active as of 2/16/16].
 Instead of working with the microbes’ digestive processes, it focuses on metabolic activity.
 The article said that Pilus had released two different products, but checking Pilus’ own website, the product tab is empty.
-The earliest press release on the site is dated May 24, 2010 and the latest January 28, 2014.
+The earliest press release on the site is dated May 24, 2010, and the latest January 28, 2014.

 The oldest of these companies released its first commercial product nine years after it was founded.
 Besides technological issues, start-up companies must attract investment and find potential customers willing to host a pilot project.